patricka3125/ECS153FinalProject/README.md

 	    - Authentication
 		    - Sessions, login/logout
 		- Authorization
 		    - Check priviliges of user, eg. can: read, write, edit

+In `/forum`, install dependencies with `npm install` and start the server with `npm start`

+View the website at: http://localhost:8080

+The final slides are in the repository as a PDF and also as a [google slides link here](https://docs.google.com/presentation/d/1EIq6Ames-ACeVBKtbtLMI06MytMK6hZf8Owf1b6IjFg/edit?usp=sharing).

 ## Security concepts from our project
 Web security concepts we explored: